lemoine-py/Soliton-KdV/Documents/README.md

 # Project Spectral method: Solitons and the Korteweg-de Vries equation

-The Korteweg-de Vries equation is a nonlinear partial differential equation that models the evolution of the height $u(x, t)$ of a fluid in shallow water conditions.
+The Korteweg-de Vries equation is a **nonlinear partial differential equation** that models the evolution of the height $u(x, t)$ of a fluid in shallow water conditions.
 You find different versions of the equation in the literature.
 The "canonical" form is

 $$ \frac{\partial u}{\partial t}+6 u \frac{\partial u}{\partial x}+\frac{\partial^{3} u}{\partial x^{3}}=0 $$

-Note that this equation is different from the one introduced in the finite differences projects.
-You can find more information the equation and its history in the paper referenced in the solitons projects of the finite differences part.
-Independently from the specific form, the equation is famous for admitting so called soliton solutions, that is positive travelling wave solutions decaying at infinity, that therefore behave as solitary travelling wave packets.
+Independently from the specific form, the equation is famous for admitting so called *soliton solutions*, that is positive travelling wave solutions decaying at infinity, that therefore behave as *solitary travelling wave packets*.
 The shape of the solitons remain unaffected during the evolution due to a delicate balance between dispersion and nonlinearity.

 The above equation admits an analytical solution for a single soliton wave

 $$ u(x, t)=\frac{c}{2} \cosh ^{-2}\left[\frac{\sqrt{c}}{2}(x-c t-a)\right] $$

 travelling at constant speed $c$, starting from $x=a$ at $t=0$.
-Figure 2 shows the evolution of two soliton waves (for which we do not have an analytical solution) travelling at different speed on a bounded domain.
+Figure 1 shows the evolution of two soliton waves (for which we do not have an analytical solution) travelling at different speed on a bounded domain.
 When they meet there is a phase shift due to nonlinear interactions, but afterwards each continues its trajectory maintaining its original shape and speed.

 ![Figure 1](https://cdn.mathpix.com/cropped/2024_12_09_0f104bcd00cd2f875752g-04.jpg?height=690&width=886&top_left_y=1157&top_left_x=1070)